How to Disable Blog Features in WordPress

 Disabling Blog Features in WordPress

-Upon activation, you need to visit Settings » Blogging page to configure plugin settings.
+Upon activation, you need to visit the Settings » Blogging page to configure plugin settings.

-As you reach the plugin’s settings page, you will notice that blogging features like posts and comments will disappear from your WordPress admin bar.
+As you reach the plugin’s Settings page.
+So, you will notice that blogging features like posts and comments will disappear from your WordPress admin bar.

 On the settings page, you can selectively turn features on and off.
 The settings page is divided into different tabs.